-If you are now convinced of the importance of the knowledge loop and of the scarcity of attention in the digital age, and by my suggestions for increasing economic, informational and psychological freedom, that leaves a huge question: can it be done?
+Even if you’re now convinced of the importance of the knowledge loop and attention scarcity in the digital age, and persuaded by my suggestions for increasing economic, informational and psychological freedom, that still leaves a huge question: can it be done?

 You may have thought my proposals to change everything from how money is created to who controls computation were too extreme.
-One reaction might be to dismiss them as utopian and argue that we cannot change everything about how we live, yet to do so ignores the fact that we have already changed everything twice.
+One reaction might be to dismiss them as utopian and argue that we cannot change everything about how we live.
+And yet to do so ignores the fact that we have already changed everything twice.
 Each of our two prior shifts in scarcity—from food in the Forager Age to land in the Agrarian Age, and from land to capital in the Industrial Age—was accompanied by extraordinary transformations.

 With scarcity shifting once more, from capital to attention, we will again have to change everything—no matter how daunting that may seem.
 What follows is a series of ideas for how each of us can contribute to that change.
-There are many different projects to be tackled—my list is far from exhaustive and should be regarded as inspiration for how we can take action.
+There are many different projects to be tackled—my list is far from exhaustive, and should be regarded as inspiration for how we can take responsibility.